sasetz/fiit_template/lib.typ

     )
   }

-  pagebreak() // intentional empty page
+  pagebreak() // intentional blank page

   ////////////////////////////////
   // table of contents
-  set page(numbering: "i") // Roman numbering until the end of the contents show outline.entry.where(
+  set page(numbering: "i", margin: page-margins) // Roman numbering until the end of the contents show outline.entry.where(
     level: 1,
   ): it => {